Benefits rates and income/savings thresholds

 For a person receiving Pension credit, income-based Jobseeker's allowance (JSA), or income-related Employment and support allowance (ESA), £200.
 Please note the husband/wife or civil partner living with the person will not be entitled to a payment.

 £100 each (£200 in total) for a couple who both qualify.

 £300 for people aged 80 or over (maximum per household).

-To qualify for the winter fuel payment if you live in a care home, you need to have been living there for 13 weeks or more (from the point when people qualify, which is the week beginning with the third Monday in September).
-Additionally, you must not be receiving income-based jobseeker’s allowance, pension credit, or income-related employment and support allowance.
-If you do qualify, the amount of your payment will be £100 weekly, or £150 if aged over 80 years.
+To qualify for the winter fuel payment if you live in a care home, you need to have been living there for 13 weeks or more (prior to the qualifying date, see above).
+Additionally, you must not be receiving income-based Jobseeker's allowance, Pension credit, or income-related Employment and support allowance.
+If you do qualify, the amount of your payment will be £100, or £150 if aged over 80.

 Help with NHS costs

-You can qualify if you receive certain benefits or your income is £15,276 or less and you have a valid tax credit exemption certificate, or receive income-related employment and support allowance or pension credit, guarantee credit.
+You can qualify if you receive certain benefits or have a valid tax credit exemption certificate, or if you receive income-related Employment and support allowance or Pension credit guarantee.

 NHS low income scheme

 You need to have capital under £16,000 (£23,250 if living in a care home) to qualify.